 Now the marketing team can get to work to create valuable and engaging content that addresses your audience's needs and interests.

-Try to plan well thought out content for each stage of the customer journey, which should last from awareness to conversion.
+Plan well-thought-out content for each stage of the customer journey, from awareness to conversion.

 If you’re A/B testing different versions of your content, it can make sense to visit a site like Only Domains to snap up new domains you can try out different strategies on.